 The following useful tools are (or were) built into Windows -- some may have disappeared in later versions.
 Several places in the table mention making a shortcut.
 To do that, just right-click on the file described, hold the right button down as you drag to the location where you want the shortcut placed, e.g., the desktop, then release the button and select "Shortcuts" or some similarly named menu item.

 The instructions like "Start > Control Panel" mean first select the Start button (at the lower left of the Desktop), then select the Control Panel item.
 Actually in this case you may have to first select Start, then select Windows System, and finally select Control Panel.
 Or select Start and type "control panel" (without the quotes), then click on the Control Panel app at the top of the Start menu.
-Microsoft took a step backwards and deleted the old Start button, then kept reworking its replacements in subsequent releases, but never quite regained the old simplicity.
+Microsoft took a step backwards in Windows 8 and deleted the old Start button, then kept reworking its replacements in subsequent releases, but never quite regained the old simplicity.
 A third-party tool, e.g., Start10 for Windows 10, can be used to fix this, restoring something much more like the original Start button.

 In the following table "%SystemRoot%" means the directory where Windows keeps many of the system files.
 If your main drive is C:, then %SystemRoot% is probably "C:\Windows" on that PC.
 Windows automatically replaces the "%SystemRoot%" string with "C:\Windows" in places like a shortcut Target field.

 Re "Search box" in the following table: In Windows 10 there is no longer a search box associated with the Start button; just click Start and type the item being searched for.
 Windows 11 has resurrected the search box in Start.
 Both Start10 and Start11 have a search box.

 |Facility||Use||How To Access|